123TalKadosh/My-Portfolio/PizzaPlaceSales/PizzaPlaceSales.md

 6.  **Findings**

-    5.1 Conclusion of my analysis
+    5.1 Findings of my analysis

-    5.2 Recommendations based on my data analysis
+    5.2 Recommendations based on the analysis

 ------------------------------------------------------------------------